k4kunalll/Machine-Learning/README.md

 # Machine-Learning
-All my machine learning algorithm practices
+Some of my machine learning algorithm practices